holochain/docs-pages/src/tutorials/coreconcepts/hello_world.md

 nix-shell https://holochain.love
 ```

-Now run the test and make sure it passes:
+Now, run the test and make sure it passes:

 !!! note "Run in `nix-shell https://holochain.love`"
     ```bash
     hc test
     ```

-!!! success "If everything went okay, then right at the end you will see:"
+!!! success "If everything went okay, at the end you will see:"
     ```
     # tests 7
     # pass  7